cristianzsh/forensictools/README.md

 In addition to installing the tools, ```forensictools``` seamlessly integrates the programs into the Windows PATH.
 This integration allows for effortless utilization of these tools directly from the command line, eliminating the need for manual setup or configuration.

+A list with all tools can be found [here](https://cristianzsh.github.io/projects/forensictools.html).

 <p align="center">
     <img src="imgs/forensictools_overview.png"/>
 </p>